rbeckett2/w3gal/index.rst

 - HTTP headers are available to your atl server request handler, as well as several extensions.
 See :ref:`http-headers` for more information.
 - Currently w3gal uses a text based buffer for handling ATL Server requests.
 Keep this in mind if you decide to try and use an ATL Server request handler to send binary data: it may not work very fast.
 - You can create ATL Server request handlers using Visual Studio 2003 or 2005, but you must upgrade them to Visual Studio 2013 projects for re-compiling and debugging on the Windows for IOT platform.
 An easier method is to download one of the sample projects and rename it.
 Another method is described in :ref:`atl-server-projects`
 - w3gal uses 620KB of ram.
 Once you load your ATL Server Request handler, the usage will grow since the dll is mapped into w3gal's memory.
-Static files will also be loaded into RAM temporarily - don't try to send down a file that's over 256MB in size or else w3gal will run out of memory (at least on the Intel Galileo).
 - I have tested w3gal with IPv6 and it is working, but not with SSL.
 - HTTP errors will be logged to the console
 .. image:: images/console.png